C. G. W. French

-Charles Grafton Wilberton French (August 22, 1822 – August 13, 1891) was an American jurist and politician.
+Charles Grafton Wilberton French (August 22, 1820 – August 13, 1891) was an American jurist and politician.
 Raised and educated in New England, he moved to California and served a two-year term in the California State Assembly.
 French followed his time as a legislator with nine years as Chief Justice on the Arizona Territorial Supreme Court.

 Biography

-French was born on August 22, 1822, in Berkley, Massachusetts.
-His father, Ephiram French, and grandfather, James French, were both ship captains involved with cargo vessels.
+French was born on August 22, 1820, in Berkley, Massachusetts.
+His father, Ephraim French, and grandfather, James French, were both ship captains involved with cargo vessels.
 He was educated in private academies and by private tutors before graduating from Brown University in 1842.
 After graduation, he taught in local schools while continuing his study of law.
 French also apprenticed in the offices of several attorneys, including those of Benjamin R. Curtis.
 After admission to the Massachusetts bar in 1848, French practiced in Dedham.
 He married Abby Ann Haskell.